-Michael McCartney is the co-founder and president of DIGITS LLC, a Division of Avalon, and is a highly decorated, 22-year veteran member of the law enforcement community having served as an Assistant Chief Investigator for the New York State Attorney General’s Office (NYSAG) as well as five years with the United States Attorney’s Office (USAO) for the Western District of New York.
+Michael McCartney is the President of Avalon Cyber and is a highly decorated, 22-year veteran member of the law enforcement community having served as an Assistant Chief Investigator for the New York State Attorney General’s Office (NYSAG) as well as five years with the United States Attorney’s Office (USAO) for the Western District of New York.
+Mike was the co-founder and president of DIGITS LLC, a cyber security and digital forensics company that merged with Avalon in 2016.
 He is an internationally known expert in Computer Crime Investigations and Computer Forensics and has worked on some the nation’s largest cyber-crime investigations.

 Beginning in the mid 1990’s, Mr. McCartney initiated and established the Computer Forensic Unit and authored law enforcement evidence-processing standards for the NYSAG.
 Mr. McCartney also established several covert and undercover electronic evidence collection procedures which are still used as the standard today by law enforcement.
 Mr. McCartney was also one of the original founders of the Western New York Regional Computer Forensic Lab and authored its original policies and procedures for evidence handling and processing.